 In their lifetime however, He didn’t come.
 Though He made a way for their sins to be covered through the sacrifice of innocent animals, it wasn’t the same as a Savior coming to take away their sin and restore them to paradise.
 In fact, things just got worse.
 Their descendants saw evil compounded.
 The god of this world took center stage as He appeared to be the one who controlled everything.
 Where was God?
 Where was the promised Savior?

-Today, we still wait.
+Today, we are in a new waiting period.
 Emmanuel came once, stayed a while, but promised that He would come again.
-Though we saw the mystery unveiled in part at Bethlehem, mankind – and the earth he has destroyed – have not yet been restored to their original condition.
+Though we saw the mystery unveiled in part at Bethlehem, mankind – and the earth he has destroyed – has not yet been restored to their original condition.
 Why is God, again, waiting so long to rescue?
 How can He restrain Himself from coming when evil is rampant upon the earth?
 The nature of waiting is to have unanswered questions.
 The challenge of waiting is to find the spiritual grit to make proclamations of faith while we scan the horizon for His appearing.

 In every way you might be watching for His salvation this Christmastime, do not let Your trust in God be shaken.
 Rest in the mystery of His timetable.
 Grieve – but not without faith.
 Expect ~ but without a sense of entitlement.
 Question ~ but not with a fist.
 History will always reveal that love prevailed in the waiting.